Suspicious Incident at Md. Subway

 %mlink(STRY:; PHOTO:WX119-100901; AUDIO:%)

-Authorities said it did not appear to be a terrorist act.
-The man was detained and charged Tuesday night with attempted murder, said Metro spokeswoman Cheryl Johnson.
+Authorities took the man into custody and said it did not appear to be a terrorist act.

 ``It appears at this point to be an isolated incident,″ said Prince Georges County Police Chief John Farrell.

-Fire department hazardous-material teams in protective rubber suits responded and the sick were being treated at the scene.
+Fire department hazardous-material teams in protective rubber suits responded and the sick were being decontaminated at the scene.

 Officers said the man apparently had evaded paying the fare when he got on the train, then pulled out a pump-action bottle and sprayed the area in a struggle with police who asked for his identification.